Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces

 It follows that $L''(0)=0$ also implies that $\alpha=0$ at every edge.
 Then $b$ is zero along every edge.
 But $b$ is the real part of a holomorphic quadratic differential, see \eqref{def:Qb}.
 By holomorphy, it follows that $b=0$ over $S$, which is excluded by our choice of the path. \end{proof}

-The Weil--Petersson metric is not complete over $\mc T(S)$, but it has an exhaustion by compact convex sets for the Weil--Petersson metric \cite{wolpert87}, so we may speak about Weil--Petersson convex funtions.
+The Weil--Petersson metric is not complete over $\mc T(S)$, but it has an exhaustion by compact convex sets \cite{wolpert87}, so we may speak about Weil--Petersson convex funtions.

-\begin{cor} The Weil--Petersson Hessian of $\L_d$ is positive definite and $\L_d$ is strictly convex. \end{cor} \begin{proof} The Weil--Petersson metric is not complete over $\mc T(S)$, but however the exponential map is a homeomorphism \cite{wolpert87}, hence we may consider a Weil--Petersson geodesic tangent to a traceless symmetric Codazzi tensor $b$.
+\begin{cor} The Weil--Petersson Hessian of $\L_d$ is positive definite and $\L_d$ is strictly convex. \end{cor} \begin{proof} Although the Weil--Petersson metric is not complete over $\mc T(S)$, the exponential map is a homeomorphism from its domain \cite{wolpert87}, hence we may consider a Weil--Petersson geodesic tangent to a traceless symmetric Codazzi tensor $b$.
 We then consider an admissible path of $\mc T(S)$ that coincides with this Weil--Petersson geodesic up to second order.
 Recall that $\L_d$ is $C^2$ by Corollary~\ref{cor:C2}.
 Hence from Proposition~\ref{prop:derivve seconde}, the Hessian of $\L_d$ is positive definite.
 As any pair of points in $\mc T(S)$ can be joined by a Weil--Petersson geodesic \cite{wolpert87}, it follows that $\L_d$ is strictly convex. \end{proof}

-\subsection{Proof of Theorem~\ref{thmII}}
+\subsection{Proof of Theorem~\ref{thmII'}}

-Having the results of the preceding sections in hand, one may mimic the argument in \cite{bonahon} to conclude the proof of Theorem~\ref{thmII}.
+Having the results of the preceding sections in hand, one may mimic the argument in \cite{bonahon} to conclude the proof of Theorem~\ref{thmII'}.

 Let $d_1$ and $d_2$ be two flat metrics with negative singular curvatures over $S$.
 The function $L_{d_1}+L_{d_2}$ is $C^1$ and proper (Lemma~\ref{diff2} and Lemma~\ref{proper2}), hence it has a critical point $h\in \mc T(S)$.
 As $X_{d_i}$ is minus the Weil--Petersson symplectic gradient of $L_{d_i}$ (Proposition~\ref{prop:WP gradient}), it follows that $X_{d_1}(h)+X_{d_2}(h)=0$.
 As $L_{d_1}+L_{d_2}$ is strictly convex (Corollary~\ref{cor Ld cvxe}), this critical point is unique.
 As the Hessian of $L_{d_1}+L_{d_2}$ is positive definite (Corollary~\ref{cor Ld cvxe}), the intersection is transverse.